F4HTB/Universal_HamRadio_Remote_HTML5/README.md

 Assuming your raspberry pi hostname is set to UHRR, you can access it at https://UHRR.local:8888/ Note the HTTP <b> S </b>.
-You can configure all of this by logging into https://UHRR.local:8888/CONFIG If the original configuration is not good, this will automatically switch to the configuration page.
+You can configure all of this by logging into https://UHRR.local:8888/CONFIG If the original configuration is invalid or missing, this will automatically switch to the configuration page.

-Here are some pictures concerning the implementation:

 ![alt text](README/func_princ.png)